-- The extensive use of alternative construction methods, and in particular directional drilling, to install pipeline so as to minimise disruption to landowners.
+- extensive use of alternative construction methods (particularly directional drilling), to install pipeline with minimal disruption to landowners

-- The construction of wet wells and emergency storage facilities (up to 8m below water level) immediately adjacent to an environmental sensitive coastal marine area.
+- constructing wet wells and emergency storage facilities (up to eight metres below water level) immediately adjacent to an environmental sensitive coastal marine area

-- The construction of pipelines in areas of high archaeological importance and cultural significance.
+- constructing pipelines in areas of high archaeological importance and cultural significance

-- The works were located in a coastal urban environment and often in areas where the topography and underlying soil conditions were not conducive to the easy installation of pipelines and pump stations.
-In particular, the hard underlying basalt rock often made the excavation of trenches a difficult and time consuming exercise.
+- works were located in a coastal urban environment, where conditions were not conducive to easily installing pipelines and pump stations – in particular, the hard underlying basalt rock often made the excavation of trenches a difficult and time consuming exercise

 - 15 pumping stations and associated emergency storage facilities, electrical control and telemetry systems

-- 23,000m of pressure pipeline using polyethylene pipe of diameters up to 280mm
+- 23,000 metres of pressure pipeline using polyethylene pipe of diameters up to 280mm

 - 230 manholes